 CDCK does not buy or otherwise receive data about you from data brokers.

-CDCK collects data about visits to forums.
+CDCK collects data about visits to forums and to its websites.

 CDCK uses data about how you use the website to: